Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Introduction

 is a finite union of translated linear subvarieties.
 Moreover, if $\cM$ underlies a $\Q$-mixed Hodge module, then $Z(B^{K_\bm}(\cN_0))\subseteq \C^r$ is a finite union of $\Q$-translated linear subvarieties. \end{mainconj}

 Lastly, we outline the structure of the paper.
-Section \ref{sect:logdmodule} provides the necessary preliminaries on the theory of log $\shD$-modules in the normal crossing case.
+Section \ref{sect:logdmodule} provides the necessary preliminaries on the theory of log $\shD$-modules in the normal crossing setting.
 In Section \ref{sect:GAGArel}, we discuss algebraic and analytic relative constructible sheaves and relative $\shD$-modules.
 Section \ref{sect:Qspecial} is devoted to the $\Q$-specializability of $\shD$-modules.
 Section \ref{sect:rmegnc} constitutes the core of the paper, where we construct relative minimal extensions and generalized nearby cycles modules.
 In Section \ref{subsect:logBSideal}, we provide a logarithmic interpretation of Bernstein–Sato ideals and establish our main results.
-Finally, the Appendix utilizes Sabbah’s relative characteristic variety formula to derive the logarithmic characteristic cycle formula.
+Finally, Appendix I, written by Sabbah, establishes a formula for the relative characteristic variety, while Appendix II applies Sabbah’s formula to derive the logarithmic characteristic cycle formula.

 {\bf Acknowledgement.} The author would like to thank Nero Budur and Botong Wang for many helpful discussions and for answering various questions.
 A large part of this paper was prepared during the author’s visit to Harvard University; he is grateful to his former advisor, Mihnea Popa, for the invitation, his hospitality, and insightful discussions.
-Furthermore, the author deeply thanks Claude Sabbah for answering questions concerning his relative characteristic variety formula, without which this work would not have been possible.
+Furthermore, the author deeply thanks Claude Sabbah for answering questions.

 The author was supported by a start-up grant from Zhejiang University.